Ocular tissue plays a critical role in helping researchers understand and find new treatments and cures for blinding eye

 Eversight provides more than 3,000 tissues for research and education annually.
 We work to understand your specific research objectives to ensure you receive the tissue you need.
 Our dedicated team is trained to recover tissue under strict time and environmental conditions to preserve the integrity of precious biological specimens.
 Eversight offers comprehensive donor medical, ocular and social history information with serology results upon request.
 Tissue available for research includes: whole eye, posterior pole, cornea, conjunctiva, lens, retina, limbal scleral rim remnant.
 Additional tissue types and preservation techniques available upon request.

 Read why Dr. Djalilian is partnering with us

 Eversight grants reveal a world of possibility

-Eversight has awarded more than $4 million since 1980 to support research investigating critical diseases like glaucoma, diabetic retinopathy and macular degeneration, as well as furthering advances in corneal surgery and eye banking practices.
-We invite proposals from academic, clinical and health services investigators from partner institutions to fund promising eye and vision research projects with special emphasis on utilizing human ocular tissue or research related to corneal surgery, corneal disease and eye banking.
+Eversight has awarded more than $4 million since 1980 to support meaningful vision research.
+We invite proposals from investigators at our partner institutions for funding promising research projects concerned with vision problems with a special emphasis on projects utilizing human ocular tissue or research related to corneal surgery, corneal disease and innovation in eye banking practices.

 Submission process & award schedule

-The Eversight Eye and Vision Grant program has awarded grants to leading researchers at institutions such as Harvard University, Case Western Reserve University, the University of Michigan and many more.
+The Eye & Vision Research Grant Program has awarded grants to leading researchers at institutions including Harvard University, Cleveland Clinic, Tufts Medical Center, Case Western Reserve University, University of Michigan, Northwestern University and more.